MicrosoftDocs/microsoft-graph-training/tutorials/dotnet-authentication.md

 # Add user authentication to .NET apps for Microsoft Graph

-In this article, you'll add user authentication to the application you created in [Build .NET apps with Microsoft Graph](includes/dotnet/dotnet.md).
+In this article, you'll add user authentication to the application you created in [Build .NET apps with Microsoft Graph](dotnet.md).
 You'll then use the Microsoft Graph user API to get the authenticated user.

 ## Add user authentication

-In this section you will extend the application from the previous exercise to support authentication with Azure AD.
-This is required to obtain the necessary OAuth access token to call the Microsoft Graph.
-In this step you will integrate the [Azure Identity client library for .NET](https://www.nuget.org/packages/Azure.Identity) into the application and configure authentication for the [Microsoft Graph .NET client library](https://github.com/microsoftgraph/msgraph-sdk-dotnet).
+Begin by integrating the [Azure Identity client library for .NET](https://www.nuget.org/packages/Azure.Identity) into the application and configuring authentication for the [Microsoft Graph .NET client library](https://github.com/microsoftgraph/msgraph-sdk-dotnet).
 The Azure Identity library provides a number of `TokenCredential` classes that implement OAuth2 token flows.
 The Microsoft Graph client library uses those classes to authenticate calls to Microsoft Graph.

 ### Configure Graph client for user authentication

-In this section you will use the `DeviceCodeCredential` class to request an access token by using the [device code flow](/azure/active-directory/develop/v2-oauth2-device-code).
+Start by using the `DeviceCodeCredential` class to request an access token by using the [device code flow](/azure/active-directory/develop/v2-oauth2-device-code).

 1. Create a new file in the **GraphTutorial** directory named **GraphHelper.cs** and add the following code to that file.